hharryyf/codeforcepractice/README.md

 We need to use heavy-light decomposition to decompose the tree in to ranges, and then we establish a range tree on sets to process the queries.
 Overall complexity O(nlognlogn). https://vjudge.net/problem/CodeForces-587C

+232. Smile House (diff=2300, binary lifting and matrices) The problem is very nice.
+The first observation is we can binary search for the final answer, if the assumption that the smallest cycle is less than v holds, any v' >= v would also holds.
+Hence, in order to compute v efficiently, we use the binary lifting trick.
+We construct the shortest path matrices for 1-jump, 2-jump, 4 jump and so on.
+Then when we validate v, we can calculate matrix multiplication O(logv) many times.
+The total time complexity would be O(n^3lognlogn). https://vjudge.net/problem/CodeForces-147B